 Master data management, commonly called MDM, is an increasingly hot topic.
 You may have heard the term thrown around and been wondering, “What is MDM?” and, “Does my business need it?”
-We’re sharing a crash course in MDM to cover those questions, and we may even answer some you haven’t thought of asking yet.
+We’re sharing a crash course in master data management to cover those questions, and we may even answer some you haven’t thought of asking yet.

 What is MDM?